 Under a resolution of the Extraordinary General Assembly, which is based on reasonable justifications and after the approval of the Capital Market Authority, The Company's capital may be reduced if the capital has been in excess of The Company’s needs, or The Company has suffered losses.
 Such resolution shall not be issued until the Extraordinary General Assembly reviews the auditor's report explaining the reasons of such reduction, The Company’s obligations, and the effect of such reduction on the Company’s obligations.
 The resolution shall also indicate the reduction method.
-If the capital reduction is due to excess of capital over The Company’s needs, creditors shall be invited to present their objections within sixty (60) days from the date of publication of the resolution to reduce in at least two daily newspapers circulated in the kingdom.
-If a creditor objects and timely submits documents thereof to The Company, The Company shall pay the debt if due, or provide an adequate guarantee of payment if it is yet to mature.
+If the capital reduction is due to an excess of capital over The Company’s needs, creditors shall be invited to present their objections within sixty (60) days from the date of publication of the resolution to reduce in at least two daily newspapers circulated in the kingdom.
+If a creditor objects and timely submit documents thereof to The Company, The Company shall pay the debt if due, or provide an adequate guarantee of payment if it is yet to mature.

 Chapter Three: Board of Directors